valdeezzee/project_template/README.md

 > * Group participants names: Kamryx Davis, Jonathan Valderrama
 > * Project Title: VR environments for amputee prosthetics training and rehabilitation

+## Purpose Statement
+The purpose of this study is to explore different way of mitigating phantom limb pain in amputees and providing alternate methods for prosthetics training and rehabilitation.

 ## General Introduction

 (States your motivation clearly: why is it important / interesting to solve this problem?)